0xdapper/aave-unwind/README.md

 At the end of `Unwind.unwind` transaction all the remainder collateral and debt token assets are returned back to the user.

+A similar contract and script can also be written for levering up.
+Maybe something for future if I find some personal use for that case.
+New users can also just use something like DefiSaver or InstaDapp DSAs to open/close levered positions.
+I personally needed this script for an existing position on an EOA.

 ## Script

 [`Unwind.s.sol`](./script/Unwind.s.sol) can be used by users to unwind their positions